imagej/imagej.github.io/pages/Particle_Analysis.md

 ### Analyze Particles

-To analyze the particles in a segmented image, use the menu command .
+To analyze the particles in a segmented image, use the menu command {% include bc content="Analyze | Analyze particles..." %}.
 This will provide you with information about each particle in the image.![|right](analyze_particles_screenshot.png "|right").

 Set the minimum size and maximum pixel area size to exclude anything